Will Benson Player Props: Reds vs. Astros

 Will Benson At The Plate

-- Benson is hitting .232 with a double, a triple, a home run and eight walks.
+- Benson has a double, two triples, a home run and 10 walks while hitting .264.

-- Benson has driven in a run in one game this season, and it was more than one in that game.
+- He has gone deep in one of 26 games, and in 1.2% of his plate appearances.

+- In two games this season, Benson has picked up an RBI, and in both of those games he had multiple runs batted in.

-- In six of 25 games this season, he has scored, including multiple runs once.
+- In seven of 26 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.